Caroline Lee – Chair of Governors

 Born 1957, Graham is married with two boys and lives in Newton Abbot.

-He was educated at Homelands Technical High School (now Westlands) in Torquay.
+He was educated at Homelands Technical High School (now The Spires College) in Torquay.

 Having joined a major regional practice straight from school, Graham qualified as a Chartered Accountant in 1986.
 He then moved to North Devon, gaining valuable post qualification experience.
 He returned to South Devon to work for Peplows in 1990, becoming a partner shortly thereafter.

 Throughout his career he has gained extensive general practice experience, majoring on client relationships and practice development.
 He operates mainly out of Newton Abbot.
 He has a very hands-on role with select key clients, both corporate and non-corporate.
 His specialisms include Financial Services related clients, clubs and associations and his specialist industries include manufacturing, garages, and furniture retailers.

-Graham is Managing Partner and also partner in charge of marketing and heads the Business Services Department.
+Graham is Managing Partner and also partner in charge of Business Development and heads the Business Services Department.
 Graham is past Chairman of the Exeter & District Society of Chartered Accountants.
-He is also Finance Director of a local rugby club and past Captain of a local golf club, together with other current Treasurer’s roles.
+He is also the Director of a local rugby club and past Captain of a local golf club, together with other current Treasurer’s roles.

 Graham joined the Board of Governors at South Devon College in March 2013 and is now Chair of the Audit Committee and a member of the Remuneration Committee.